thma/WhyHaskellMatters/README.md

 Purity makes it easy to reason about code, as it is so close to mathematical calculus.
 The properties of a Haskell program can thus often be determined with equational reasoning.
+(As an example I have provided an [example for equational reasoning in Haskell](functor-proof.md).

 Purity also improves testability: It is much easier to set up tests without worrying about mocks or stubs to factor out access to backend layers.